-As many experts have confirmed, the biological rhythm of sleep and being awake (our internal clock) that’s determined by the sun also controls our functions that have to do with physical activity.
+As many experts have confirmed, the biological rhythm of sleep and being awake (our internal clock) is determined by the sun, also controls our capabilities with physical activity.

 What’s the best time of day to exercise?

-- Exercise generates adrenaline.
-Doing it at night could result in insomnia and difficulty controlling cardiac rhythm.
+Exercise generates adrenaline.
+Doing it at night could result in insomnia and difficulty controlling the cardiac rhythm.
 Ideally, you should exercise 2 hours before going to bed.

 Why should you choose one time of day to exercise?

-- Burning calories.
-Those who want to lose weight can train in the afternoon, when your metabolism starts to decrease.
+For those who want to burn calories and want to lose weight should train in the afternoon.
+This is when your metabolism starts to decrease.
 The colder the environment in which you are working out, the more calories you can burn.

-- Increase aerobic resistance.
+Do you want to increase your aerobic resistance?
 This is the biologic ability to make an extensive effort at a medium or low intensity.
 Your performance will be the same, regardless of what time you choose to train.

-- Build muscle mass.
-Your hormones will be the most helpful in gaining muscle if you train first thing in the morning, or later in the evening.
+If you’re looking to build muscle mass, your hormones will be the most helpful in gaining muscle if you train first thing in the morning, or later in the evening.

-Although there are many general suggestions, it’s important to remember that every body is different and that stimuli responses are not all the same.
+Although there are many general suggestions, it’s important to remember that each and every body is different and that stimuli responses are not all the same.

-Calculating your body temperature, in accordance to your circadian cycles, is one why to determine what the best time of day to exercise is for you.
+Calculating your body temperature, in accordance with your circadian cycles, is one way to determine what the best time of day to exercise is for you.